 Rowan and her dad during her time in the Hospital.Meredith Warmington-Fluharty's routine 20-week ultrasound was normal — with the exception of a slightly larger right kidney detected in her second child, a girl.
 At the 28-week ultrasound, however, the results were devastating for the Bridgewater, NJ mother-to-be and her husband, Jeff.

-The baby's kidney was fine, but the test showed she had a sacrococcygeal teratoma (SCT), a tumor located at the base of the fetus' tailbone (coccyx).
-Although rarely malignant, it can grow rapidly to almost the size of the fetus and cause both fetal and maternal problems.
+The baby's kidney was fine, but the test showed she had a sacrococcygeal teratoma (SCT), a tumor located at the base of her tailbone (coccyx).
+Although rarely malignant, an SCT can grow rapidly to almost the size of the fetus and cause both fetal and maternal problems.

 The couple was shocked and distraught.

 "Don't even research it on the Internet," Meredith's local New Jersey obstetrician counseled.
 "We will handle it."